aiven/devportal/docs/products/flink/howto/connect-bigquery.rst

 Integrate Aiven for Apache Flink® with Google BigQuery
 ========================================================

+.. warning:: The feature is a beta version and shouldn't be used in production.

 Aiven for Apache Flink® is a fully managed service that provides distributed, stateful stream processing capabilities.
 Google BigQuery is a cloud-based data warehouse that is easy to use, can handle large amounts of data without needing servers, and is cost-effective.
 By connecting Aiven for Apache Flink® with Google BigQuery, you can stream data from Aiven for Apache Flink® to Google BigQuery, where it can be stored and analyzed.